Axiom Beta Implies Elementary Transfinite Recursion: Introduction

-We show that the theory $\C$ proves Elementary or $\Delta_0$ Transfinite Recursion, the analogue of Arithmetical Transfinite Recursion, which is the signature principle of the system $\atr$ of second order arithmetic.
-We show over $\B$ that $\Delta_0$ Transfinite recursion is equivalent to the existence of bisimulations on well founded trees.
-We also show that the equivalence of Clopen Determinacy and Elementary Transfinite Recursion over $\mathbf{NBG}$, of Gitman and Hamkins \cite{hatman}, holds also over $\B$ and provide a different proof by defining bisimulations with winning strategies to clopen games.
+We then consider the theory The first main result is that $\C$, and hence, also $\mathbf{PRS}\omega+\text{Axiom Beta}$, proves Elementary Transfinite Recursion.
+Therefore, the theory $\C$ is the natural formulation of $\atrset$ without the Axiom of Countability.
+In fact, we show over $\B$ that Elementary Transfinite recursion is equivalent to the existence of bisimulations on well founded trees.
+Using the fact that bisimulations can be defined as winning strategies of clopen games, we show over $\B$ the equivalence between Clopen Determinacy and Elementary Transfinite Recursion.
+This is an extension of a result of Gitman and Hamkins \cite{hatman} from $\mathbf{NBG}$ to our weaker setting.